 Glacier Bay Fast Facts

-- The highest elevation found in Glacier Bay is 15,320 feet on Mount Fairweather
+Glacier Bay’s lowest point is 0 feet at the Pacific Ocean.
+The highest point in Glacier Bay is 15,320 feet on Mount Fairweather.

 Where is Glacier Bay National Park?

 Glacier Bay National Park is located in a remote area of southeastern Alaska.
 The nearest city is Juneau, the state capital of Alaska, but there are no roads connecting the park to the city.
 The small town of Gustavus is connected to the Bartlett Cove area of the park by the lone paved road in the region.
 Travel to the area by air or sea is necessary.
 Further directions and maps can be found at Getting to Glacier Bay.